lat-pulldown/otlab/pages/index.md

 # Research Objective
 This research establishes a comprehensive framework for emulating industrial environments to collect realistic OT (Operational Technology) communication logs and evaluate machine learning models for real-time anomaly detection.
-By integrating automated attack emulation (Caldera) with a virtualized industrial target (Conpot), the system generates high-fidelity datasets that represent both normal operations and diverse cyber-attack scenarios.
+By integrating automated attack emulation `Caldera` with a virtualized industrial target `Conpot`, the system generates high-fidelity datasets that represent both normal operations and diverse cyber-attack scenarios.
 The framework serves as a standardized benchmarking platform to assess how different deep learning architectures handle the strict accuracy and low-latency requirements essential for protecting critical infrastructure.
 ## The Objective
 The primary objective is to bridge the gap between IT and OT security by:
 - Creating a Realistic Testbed: Establishing a reproducible environment to collect authentic industrial logs that reflect cyber-physical correlations.
-- Benchmarking Deep Learning Models: Evaluating various architectures (Isolation Forest, 1D-CNN, DeepLog, and a Hybrid CNN-Transformer) to determine which provides the best balance of detection accuracy, latency, and computational intesity required for critical infrastructure.
+- Benchmarking Deep Learning Models: Evaluating various architectures - `Isolation Forest`, `1D-CNN`, `DeepLog`, and `CNN-Transformer Hybrid` - to determine which provides the best balance of detection accuracy, latency, and computational intesity required for critical infrastructure.
-- Cyber-Physical Correlation: Provide a unified dashboard (Thingsboard), to visualize network attack intensity alongside physical data to better understand the potential impact of cyber events on physical assets.
+- Cyber-Physical Correlation: Provide a unified dashboard `Thingsboard`, to visualize network attack intensity alongside physical data to better understand the potential impact of cyber events on physical assets.

 **Visit [here](https://github.com/lat-pulldown/otlab) for the GitHub Repo.**